swkBerlin/kata-bootstraps/java/truth/README.md

 # Java Truth

-Minimal setup with Java and Truth assertions to get you started
+Minimal setup with Java and Truth assertions to get you started You can use [gradle](https://gradle.org/) or [maven](https://maven.apache.org/)

 ## Setup

     git clone https://github.com/swkBerlin/kata-bootstraps
     cd java/truth
-    gradle idea

-Open the directory in Idea.
+Open as prexisting project in your favorite IDE and choose between gradle or maven nature

 ## Running Tests

-To execute the tests run `gradle test` or run the tests from the IDE you are using (e.g. IntelliJ)
+To execute the tests either run `gradle test`, `mvn test` or run the tests from the IDE you are using

-## Optimized for Usage of
-- Java 1.8
-- Gradle 2.2
-- IntelliJ Idea 14

-It might work with other setups, but that is not tested.
-Pull requests welcome!

 ## Test Libraries Available from the Get-Go
 - JUnit 4.12
-- Google Truth 0.36
+- Google Truth 0.39

+This repo was tested with eclipse and idea, if you encounter problems please open a issue or send a pull request.

+Have fun!